ignaprados/ListaDeCompra/README.md

 https://contador-ip.vercel.app

 ## Description
 Responsive WebApp made with React.
 You can add and delete items from the buy list.
+It was made to practice complex state hooks in JS.

 ## Installation
 Use the package manager [npm](https://www.npmjs.com/) to install the React Web App.